openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

 ---------------------

 The algorithm consists of a while loop that continues as long as the minimum number of loop turns is not reached or the confidence interval of the result of at least one of the impact categories is higher than the stopping threshold.
-At each turn of this loop, :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator.random_recipe` is called to obtain a possible recipe of the product and its confidence score is calculated.
+At each turn of this loop, :meth:`~impacts_estimation.impacts_estimation.RandomRecipeCreator.random_recipe` is called to obtain a possible recipe of the product and its confidence score is calculated.
 We then loop over all the impact categories considered to calculate the impact of this recipe and add it to a list.
 The logarithms of the impact values of the recipes calculated so far are averaged and weighted by their confidence score and this result is added to a list.
 This list thus contains the weighted average of the impact logs of the first :math:`1, 2, \dots, n` first draws.